Coronavirus - being furloughed if you can’t work

 If you’ve been made redundant while you’re furloughed

 You can still be made redundant while you’re furloughed.
-Your employer has to follow the right process and can’t discriminate against you - check if your redundancy is fair if you’re not sure.
+You employer will take you off the furlough scheme when you start your notice period.
+They'll still have to pay you any money you're owed and follow the right process.
+They can’t discriminate against you - check if your redundancy is fair if you’re not sure.

 You might be entitled to: